-A quick guide to the long history of Bread and Butter Pudding
+A quick guide to a long history

+One of the earliest published recipes for bread and butter pudding can be found in Eliza Smith's The Compleat Housewife, first published in 1728.
 Eliza Smith was an English cookery writer and her early recipe consisted of slices of bread soaked in warm milk or cream, mixed with sugar, nutmeg, and orange zest, and then baked until set.

 Eliza Smith's recipe played a significant role in popularising bread and butter pudding, and dire times and rationing helped cement its appeal – families would eagerly turn stale bread into a delightful and affordable treat, wasting nothing and creating something delicious out of humble ingredients.